BAMresearch/NFDI4IngModelValidationPlatform/docs/getting_started/provenance.md

 # Provenance

-The package also stores the provenance records i.e.:
+The package stores the provenance records i.e.:

 - which input files were used,
 - which processes or scripts were executed,